kennylavender/tcp-client/README.md

 ## Todo

-- Extract and test request/response logic into a seperate module with tests.
 - Some end to end tests, maybe mock stdin/stdout of the ui or just watch and push info to stdin/stdout?
   - In the case of this project, it would be fairly painfull to try this as the server's heartbeat is timing out frequently.
 - Investigate a better composition of components?
 Can we use stream `.pipe` to improve composition?
-- Add non-happy path tests.
+- Missing non-happy path tests.
 - Adjust package.json scripts to work on windows.